The Top Activities and Attractions on Santo

 The crown jewel is, of course, the SS President Coolidge, the world's largest accessible shipwreck.
 This former luxury liner, sunk during WW2, offers incredible dives for all skill levels.
 You'll explore massive decks, cargo holds and unique features like "The Lady" statue.

-Million Dollar Point presents a fascinating slice of history where WWII equipment, trucks, tyres and tools, was dumped and now lie covered in vibrant marine life and coral formations.
+Million Dollar Point presents a fascinating slice of history where WW2 equipment, trucks, tyres and tools, was dumped and now lie covered in vibrant marine life and coral formations.

 For coral experiences, sites like Ratarata Reef, Tutuba Island and Aore Island boast stunning coral gardens teeming with turtles, barracuda and incredible swim-throughs.

-Choose from our 10 Best Dive Shops & Operators in Vanuatu LINK#TTD105 to plan your underwater adventure.
+Choose from our 10 Best Dive Shops & Operators in Vanuatu to plan your underwater adventure.

 Location: All over Espiritu Santo.
 See the link above for recommendations and their locations.